-) Fair value through profit or loss ("FVPL")
+• Fair value through profit or loss ("FVPL")

 Assets that do not meet the criteria for amortised cost or FVOCI are measured at fair value through profit or loss.
-A gain or loss on a debt instrument that is subsequently measured at fair value through profit or loss and is not part of a hedging relationship is recognised in profit or loss and presented in the statement of comprehensive income within realised gain or loss on sale of investments in which it is paid, unless it arises from debt instruments that were designated at fair value or which are not held for trading, in which case they are presented in "interest income" using the effective interest rate method.
+A gain or loss on a debt instrument that is subsequently measured at fair value through profit or loss and is not part of a hedging relationship is recognised in profit or loss and presented in the statement of comprehensive income within realised gain or loss on sale of investments in which it is paid, unless it arises from debt instruments that were designated at fair value or which are not held for trading, in which case they are presented in "interest income".
+Interest income from these financial assets is included in "interest income" using the effective interest rate method.
 The Company classifies its equity instruments as financial instruments at FVPL.